 Editor’s note: Object Instance ID needs to be included in above feagure.
 E.g. /3//0 or /3/2/0

+Editor’s note: Should we add create and delete ?

 Read

-The Read operation is used to access the value of a Resource, an array of Resource Instances, an entire Object Instance at once.
+The Read operation is used to access the value of a Resource, an array of Resource Instances, or an entire Object Instance at once.
 The Read operation has the following parameters: